New Strand Shopping Centre: Public inquiry

 Due to the need to compulsory purchase existing property, a public inquiry was held in 1962 by Mr M. B. Tetlow for the Ministry of Housing and Local Government.
-At the second day of the inquiry, William Roots MP suggested that the shopping district then present on Stanley Road did "not measure up to modern standard", noting the area's shops were predominantly shop conversions from old properties which had not been successful in keeping up with the times.
-Concerns were also raised by the Bootle Traders' Association, who expressed that higher rents charged in the new centre could "squeeze the smaller trader against the wall", causing instability to existing smaller traders with the risk of liquidation.
+At the second day of the inquiry, William Roots MP noted that the shopping district present on Stanley Road did not meet modern standards, as the area's shops were primarily old property conversions that had failed to keep up with the times.
+The Bootle Traders' Association expressed concerns that the higher rents charged in the new centre could "squeeze the smaller trader against the wall," causing instability to existing smaller traders and the risk of liquidation.
 A Bootle estate agent and surveyor told the inquiry that the main shopping region of the area should be improved rather than redeveloped, citing concerns over rent costs which in the proposed shopping centre "would be more than double the existing rents for property in the area", expressing concerns this could drive away local traders in favour of national chains.

 Land acquisition

-Although approval for the scheme was expected imminently during a press conference in November 1963, town planning modifications were needed to remove the provision of housing on the land designated for the new shopping centre and business units in order to repurpose the land for general business.
+Approval for the scheme was expected imminently during a press conference in November 1963.
+However, town planning modifications were needed to remove the provision of housing on the land designated for the new shopping centre and business units to repurpose the land for general business.
 Provisions were also considered to allow for the widening of Stanley Road.
-The site chosen for the shopping centre was occupied by streets of Victorian terraced housing.
-The streets were named after American states and was informally known as "Little America".
-The new shopping centre would cover 35 acres of land, then occupied by around 148 shops and 441 houses, although the demolition plans were criticized during the inquiry, which considered a view that only 28 of the 441 homes were unfit and that many other houses elsewhere should have been a demolition priority.
+The site chosen for the shopping centre was occupied by streets of Victorian terraced housing, informally known as "Little America," as the streets were named after American states.
+The new shopping centre would cover 35 acres of land, then occupied by around 148 shops and 441 houses.
+However, the demolition plans were criticized during the inquiry, which considered a view that only 28 of the 441 homes were unfit and that many other houses elsewhere should have been a demolition priority.